Q. Are you all volunteers?

 Q. Do you give tours around town?

 A. Tours are organized by the Virginia City Visitor's Center, located on the corner of C Street & Taylor.
 Some Slient Riders are also Docents, but our group doesn't act as a tour guide service.
-The Visitor Center can be reached at 775.847.7500 during business hours, or by clicking HERE

 Q. Are you here every day?